Rules and Regulations

 When on stream or in a stream's chat, do not verbally attack other players or viewers.
 Violating the Twitch terms of service will result in an immediate ban.
 Do not advertise without explicit permission from the tournament administrator.

 Games that are streamed on the official channel may not be streamed elsewhere.
-Games that are not streamed on the official channel may be streamed elsewhere, but only on a 3-minute delay and only if a link to the stream is posted in the relevant channel in the official Discord server beforehand.
+Games that are not streamed on the official channel may be streamed elsewhere, but only on a 2.5-minute delay.